kennixdev/applocale/README.md

 	Step3: convert to xlsx
 		$ applocale reverse

+	*** Note that, the special character handling in xlsx is base on strings file(IOS) format.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.